Spanish authorities raid Google offices over tax

 A spokeswoman for Google said in a statement the company complied with fiscal legislation in Spain just as it did in all countries where it operated.
 The company was working with authorities to answer all questions, the spokeswoman added.

-Google is under pressure across Europe from politicians and the public upset at how multinationals exploit their presence around the world to minimize their tax bills.
+Google is under pressure across Europe from politicians and the public upset at how multinationals exploit their presence around the world to minimise their tax bills.

 Thursday's raid was approved by a court in the capital and followed a request by the Spanish tax authorities, according to a brief statement by the Madrid High Court.